project-error/projecterror.dev/docs/npwd/framework/qb-core.md

 - [QB-Core](https://github.com/qbcore-framework/qb-core)

 ### Initial Setup
-The following steps are required for `qb-npwd` to function correctly with `npwd` and `qb-core`.
+The following steps are required for `qb-npwd` to function correctly with *NPWD* and `qb-core`.
 Follow each step exactly as shown.

 1. Adjust the `config.json` file in `npwd` to match the example below *exactly*.
 ```json